TeamNewPipe/NewPipe/CONTRIBUTING.md

 NewPipe contribution guidelines
 ===============================

-READ THIS GUIDELINES CAREFULLY BEVORE CONTRIBUGING.
+READ THIS GUIDELINES CAREFULLY BEFORE CONTRIBUTING.

-## Crashreporting
+## Crash reporting

-Do not report crashes in the github issue tracker.
-NewPipe has an automated crashreport system that will ask you to send a report if a crash occures.
+Do not report crashes in the GitHub issue tracker.
+NewPipe has an automated crash report system that will ask you to send a report if a crash occures.

 ## Issue reporting/feature request